Samratkrk/Samratkrk/README.md

 Hi 👋 My name is Sam,
 =====================Web Developer / Blockchian Enthusiast-------------------------------------I am a full stack developer.
-I have been coding for almost a year now.
 I also have been learning blockchain.
 The new Blockchain technology is very fascinating and the contribution/development it can bring for the Internet world is breathtaking.
 I am actively looking for a "THE" Job.
 When I am not coding I am thinking about coding lol.
-Thanks for stopping by.* 🌍  I'm based in NYC, New York* ✉️  You can contact me at [Samscript55@gmail.com](mailto:Samscript55@gmail.com)* 🧠  I'm learning Solidity* ⚡  I'm also a rideshare driver in NYC.
+Thanks for stopping by.* 🌍  I'm based in NYC, New York* ✉️  You can contact me at [Samscript55@gmail.com](mailto:Samscript55@gmail.com)* 🧠    I'm also a rideshare driver in NYC.
 We might share a car 😉😁

 ### Things I have worked with